 A Report of those who didn't engage with an email.

 A Report of individuals who registered for an event.

-A Report of individuals who's event particpation was tracked (event attendees).
+A Report of individuals who's event participation was tracked (event attendees).

-A Report of individuals who registerd for an event but did not attend (no-shows).
+A Report of individuals who registered for an event but did not attend (no-shows).

 Who attended 2+ events?